BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ![Screenshot (27)](https://user-images.githubusercontent.com/75755695/158942285-60b84b78-ddea-4dca-b698-74bcb658368a.png)

-Here are the profits by postal code per product category:
+Here is a section of the profits by postal code per product category:

 ![Screenshot (29)](https://user-images.githubusercontent.com/75755695/158942873-c9bffe70-8803-43a4-a5eb-9eb9d291861e.png)

 This boxplot suggests that throughout the four year timeframe of available data, there were three extraordinarily outlying purchases, one 2017 office supplies purchase from the west with a profit if $22,171, one 2017 tech purchase from the west with a profit of $18,984 and one 2017 tech purchase from the east with a profit of $19,301.

 ![Screenshot (33)](https://user-images.githubusercontent.com/75755695/159067842-9d980a34-48ff-4b52-b613-328766925827.png)

 The following code was implemented to pull the 50 best customers
 ~~~
 # find ID numbers of 50 best customers